 Step 3: Provide Detailed Documentation

-Insurers need to know the value of your van, especially for custom conversions.
+Insurers need to know the value of your van, especially if it has undergone custom conversions.
 Provide:

-• A detailed list of modifications, like solar panels or plumbing.
+- A detailed list of modifications, such as solar panels or plumbing.

-This documentation helps insurers assess your van’s value accurately, ensuring you’re not underinsured.
+This documentation helps insurers accurately assess your van’s value, ensuring you’re not underinsured.

 Coverage Options